 TALENT LIKE NO OTHER

 Ms. Essilevi Nadal is an active teacher and performer in South Florida.
 She has served on the cello faculty of the South Florida Symphony Orchestra (2014-2016), Blue Lake Fine Arts Camp (2011), Lynn Conservatory of Music Preparatory Division (2010-2012) and the Schwob School of Music Preparatory Division (2006-2008).
-She often performs with many of the area’s leading ensembles including Miami Symphony Orchestra, Symphony of the Americas, Palm Beach Symphony Orchestra and the Dominican National Symphony Orchestra.
+She has performed with many of the area’s leading ensembles including: Miami Symphony Orchestra, Symphony of the Americas, Palm Beach Symphony Orchestra and the Dominican National Symphony Orchestra.

 Kelsey Lin began her love of music at an early age, receiving her first violin at age six.
 She participated in many music festivals such as the Florida State University Summer Music Camps, Brevard Summer Music Festival, Indiana University Summer String Academy, and Domaine Forget Summer Music Festival.
 During those festivals Ms. Lin studied violin with Austin Hartman, Helmut Lipsky, and Marie Berard.
 She participated in string ensembles receiving instructions from the Biava String Quartet and the Nash String Quartet.

 Mr. Cleve A. Maloon started his teaching career thirty-one years ago at Rock Island High School, in Illinois, and served as director of bands and the district’s music coordinator K-12.
 He was director of bands at Emerald Cove Middle School from 2015-2017, Director of Music Programs at Oxbridge Academy from 2012-2015, Director of Bands and Department Chairman at Bak Middle School of the Arts from 2001-2012, and Director of Bands at Palm Beach Gardens High School from 1996-2000.